LLC vs C Corp: Everything You Need to Know

 Both LLCs and S Corporations will give you a certain amount of personal liability and overall legitimacy.
 If you are looking to upgrade from a sole proprietorship or partnership, either of these are good options.

 If you need help with LLC versus C Corp, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.